From the Library to the Limelight:

 “Mr. Jonsson was legendary,” Bhatti said.
 “We have him to thank for our city’s investment in the public library, Dallas-Fort Worth International Airport and many other civic organizations across the DFW Region.
 He had the kind of characteristics that we all want to emulate.”

 In addition to steering the city through a period of political and social upheaval, one of Jonsson’s most critical achievements as mayor was laying the groundwork for the construction of Dallas Fort-Worth International Airport.
-Instead of placing the airport toward either Dallas or Fort Worth, it is located at the center of the two cities, leading to the large metropolitan area today.
-The airport has since brought the city forward as a leader in global commerce and has also enabled students from across the globe to travel to UT Dallas.
+Instead of placing the airport toward either Dallas or Fort Worth, it is located at the center of the two cities, leading to the development of the large metropolitan area today.
+The airport has since brought the city forward as a leader in global commerce and has also enabled students from across the globe to easily travel to UT Dallas.

-“He’s not just a founder—he’s one of the most famous citizens of DFW,” Balsara said.
+“He’s not just a founder — he’s one of the most famous citizens of DFW,” Balsara said.
 “He brought everyone together.
 He was a true citizen, a visionary and a farsighted thinker.”

 Now that the bust of Jonsson has a home in a much more prominent location, gleaming above a green column near the elevator, school leaders hope that it will inspire more reflection about Jonsson himself.

-“He was the son of Swedish immigrants,” said Balsara, who is a first-generation immigrant.
+“He was the son of Swedish immigrants,” said Balsara, who himself is a first-generation immigrant.
 “I think that what this country offers is that anybody can achieve what they want to achieve through dedication, hard work and perseverance.
 I just hope students see and appreciate that.”